techlead-shootorder/automation/packages/docs/pages/build-integrations/global-variable.md

 });
 ```

 It's used to set the authentication data, and you can use this method with multiple pairs.
 The data will be stored in the database and can be retrieved later by using `$.auth.data` property.
 The data you set with this method will not override its current value but expands it.
 We use this method when we store the credentials of the third-party service.
-Note that Automatisch encrypts the data before storing it in the database.
+Note that automatisch encrypts the data before storing it in the database.

 ## $.auth.data